bioidiap/bob.devtools/doc/macos.rst

     start at login.
 In "Preferences > Filesystem Sharing", ensure that `/var/folders` is included in the list (that is the default location for temporary files in macOS).
+12. Once installed, go the the settings and in "General" uncheck the option "Use gRPC FUSE for file sharing".
+At the time of writing (04.10.2021), the gRPC Fuse system does not work well with beat/beat.core> testing.
-12. Reboot the machine.
+13. Reboot the machine.
 At this point, the gitlab user should be auto-logged and the runner process should be executing.
 Congratulations, you're done!